micrabom/selenium_c_sharp/README.md

 ## 🚀 About Me
 I'm Rab Michael Bombeo a QA Engineer.

-## Search and EnterKeys
+## Codes
-Syntax for sendkeys for search and enter in Selenium
+Search and EnterKeys

 ```C#
   IWebElement searchInput = driver.FindElement(By.CssSelector("[name='q']"));
             searchInput.SendKeys(searchPhrase);
             searchInput.SendKeys(Keys.Enter);
 ```

-## Using ChromeDriver and maximizing browser
+Using ChromeDriver and maximizing browser
 ```C#
             new DriverManager().SetUpDriver(new ChromeConfig());
             IWebDriver driver = new ChromeDriver();